MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 Accept wildcard characters: False
 ```
 ### -ReduceTempTokenLifetimeValue

 Optional parameter to set the session timeout value for temporary URLs.
-The value can be between 5-15 minutes and the default value is 15 minutes.
+The value can be set between 5 and 15 minutes and the default value is 15 minutes.

 PARAMVALUE: Int32